lse-st510/lse-st510.github.io/index.md

 #### Week 5.
 Decision trees and random forests

 In this lecture we cover tree-based methods and some ensemble methods.
-We start with regression tree, discussing
+We start with regression and classification tree, discussing the algorithm, cost complexity pruning, different node purity measures and illustrative examples.
+We then discuss bagging and random forests, including e.g. the variance reduction, Out-of-Bag errors and kernel-based random forests.
+Some recent developments of random forests will also be briefly mentioned.

 * Lecture [slides](https://github.com/lse-st510/Lectures2021/blob/main/Week5/ST510_Lecture%205%20slides.pdf)